pratyakshm/WinRice/doc/APPUNINSTALLATION.md

 - There is one app name per line
 - Write absolute app names, like `Microsoft.WindowsAlarms` instead of `Alarms & Clock`.
 - To get absolute name of an app, use `Get-AppxPackage *app*`.
-- Save the text file as `uninstallapps.txt`, or locate the text file when asked by CleanWin.
+- Save the text file as `uninstallapps.txt`, or locate the text file when asked by WinRice.
 **Example**
 This syntax uninstalls Microsoft News and Weather app:
 ```